drelor-online/cannacoin-reddit-tipbot/README.md

-It is a fork and modification of the [Banano](https://banano.cc) reddit tipbot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).
+It is a fork and modification of the [Banano](https://banano.cc) reddit tip bot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).